 1. How to run a Scenario

-On MiningMath interface's, you will find the Marvin block model and its scenarios, you can preview the scenario and its parameters before opening it.
+On MiningMath's interface, you will find the Marvin block model and its scenarios (Figure 1).
+It is possible to preview the scenario and its parameters before opening it (Figure 2).

-After that, a short report with the results will be generated, and to view it, check all the boxes that the "Load Options" window and click in "Load".
+After that, a short report with the results will be generated.
+To view it, check all the boxes on the "Load Options" window and click on "Load" (Figure 5).

 2. Results of the Optimization